Bison spread as Native American tribes reclaim stewardship - KTVZ

 The thinking at the time, she added, was “‘if we kill off the buffalo, the Indians will die.
 They won’t have anything to eat.’”

-The day after the bison transfer from the Badlands, Heinert’s son T.J. sprawled flat on the ground, his rifle scope fixed on a large bull bison at the Wolakota Buffalo Range.
+The day after the bison transfer from the Badlands, Heinert’s son T.J. had his rifle fixed on a large bull bison at the Wolakota Buffalo Range.
 The tribal enterprise in just two years has restored about 1,000 bison to 28,000 acres (11,300 hectares) of rolling, scrub-covered hills near the Nebraska-South Dakota border.

-Pausing to pull a cactus paddle from the back of his hand, Heinert looked back through the scope.
-The 28-year-old had been talking all morning about the need for a perfect shot and the difficulty in 40-mile (64-kilometer) an hour winds.
+The 28-year-old had talked all morning about the need for a perfect shot in 40-mile (64-kilometer) an hour winds.
 The first bullet went into the animal’s ear, but it lumbered away a couple hundred yards to join a larger group of bison, with the hunter following in an all-terrain vehicle.

-Two more shots, then after the animal finally went down, Heinert drove up close and put the rifle behind its ear for a final shot that stopped its thrashing.
-“Definitely not how it’s supposed to go,” Heinert kept repeating, disappointed it wasn’t an instant kill.
-“But we got him down.
-That’s all that matters at this point.”
+After the animal finally went down, Heinert drove up close, put the rifle behind its ear for a shot that stopped its thrashing.

 “What would it look like to have 30 million buffalo in North America again?” said Cristina Mormorunni, a Métis Indian who’s worked with the Blackfeet to restore bison.

-With so many people, houses and fences now, Haaland said there’s no going back completely.
-But her agency has emerged as a primary bison source, transferring more than 20,000 to tribes and tribal organizations over 20 years, typically to thin government-controlled herds so they don’t outgrow their land.
+Haaland said there’s no going back completely — too many fences and houses.
+But her agency has emerged as a primary bison source, transferring more than 20,000 to tribes and tribal organizations over 20 years.

-“It’s wonderful tribes are working together on something as important as bison, that were almost lost,” Haaland said.

-Transfers sometimes draw objections from cattle ranchers who worry bison carry disease and compete for grass.
-Such fears long inhibited efforts to transfer Yellowstone National Park bison.

 Soon the tarp was covered with bloody footprints from people butchering the animal.
 They quartered it, sawing through bone, then sliced meat from the legs, rump, and the animal’s huge hump.
 Children, some only 6, were given knives to cut away skin and fat.